rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

       {%/if%}
       ```

-   2. Enter the text of the note.
+   2. Replace the "render_1" placeholder with the text of the note.

       Example:
       ```handlebars